-NAMElbdb-fetchaddr - grab addresses from mails add append them to lbdb database
+NAMElbdb-fetchaddr - grab addresses from mails and append them to lbdb database

 DESCRIPTIONlbdb-fetchaddr is a shell script which reads a mail on stdin.
-It extracts the contents of some header fields (default: `From:', `To:', `Cc:', `Resent-From:', and `Resent-To:') from the mail header (only addresses with a real name) and appends them to $HOME/.lbdb/m_inmail.list.
+It extracts the contents of some header fields (default: `From:', `To:', `Cc:', `Resent-From:', and `Resent-To:') from the mail header (only addresses with a real name) and appends them to the database file, which defaults to $HOME/.lbdb/m_inmail.utf-8.
 For performance issues lbdb-fetchaddr appends new addresses to this file without removing duplicates.
 To get rid of duplicates, the program lbdb-munge exists, which is run by m_inmail if needed and removes duplicates.

 To use this program, put the following lines into your $HOME/.procmailrc:

 :0hc | lbdb-fetchaddr

 lbdb-fetchaddr writes the actual date to the third column of the database by using strftime(3).
 It uses "%Y-%m-%d %H:%M" as the default date format (e.g. "1999-04-29 14:33").
 You can change this by using the -d option to select a different date format string as parameter of lbdb-fetchaddr command like

 :0hc | lbdb-fetchaddr -d "%y-%m-%d"which results in e.g. "99-04-29".